pbcoady/pbcoady/README.md

 - My name is Parker Coady.
-I'm a recent graduate from WPI looking to expand his programming repitoire by contributing to interactive applications for all kinds of people.
+I'm a graduate from WPI looking to expand his programming repitoire by contributing to interactive applications for all kinds of people.
 - Much of my work here is school projects.
+- As of February 2026, I am an Agentic Code Writer at Mercor.
+You'll see me evaluating, critiquing, and building infrastructure for code developed by LLMs.